saltstack-formulas/apache-formula/Hardening.md

 # Hardening list

-This formula enforce security recommandations from [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/) site
+This formula enforce security recommandations from [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/) website

 From ***CIS_Apache_HTTP_Server_2.4_Benchmark_v1.4.pdf*** document

+> A scoring status indicates whether compliance with the given recommendation impacts the assessed target's benchmark score.

+> Items in [*level 2*] profile exhibit one or more of the following characteristics:
+> - are intended for environments or use cases where security is paramount
+> - acts as defense in depth measure
+> - may negatively inhibit the utility or performance of the technology

+In this formula we focus on (**Scored**) [*level* ***1***] items

-## List of items managed in this formula with their references
+## List of all items with their CIS references

 ## 2. Minimize Apache Modules
 - [ ] 2.1 Enable Only Necessary Authentication and Authorization Modules (Not Scored)